How East Midlands Airport Supports the Local Community

 Established in April 2002, the Community Fund has since helped over 1,700 initiatives benefit from over £2,267,000 in funding.
 Money from the fund has gone to a diverse range of projects from equipment for village halls to the development of wildlife areas.

 If your organisation is within our Area of Benefit then you can apply for any of the four different funds offered by East Midlands Airport.
-A summary of each of these funds is below along with application deadline dates.
+A summary of each of these funds is below along with application deadline dates, or use our helpful look-up tool here.

 To apply to any of these funds please click the button below: